-- (F) Prior to issuing an RFP for any design-build or construction management contract the County shall incorporate procedures governing the selection, evaluation, and award of design-build and construction management contracts as outlined in this section and those developed for competitive negotiation in § 500.00 et seq. of these regulations; and - (G) The head of Procurement Services shall issue a written RFP by posting on a public bulletin board and advertising in a newspaper of general circulation in the County at least ten (10) calendar days preceding the date set for the receipt of proposals.
+- (F) Prior to issuing an RFP for any design-build or construction management contract the County shall incorporate procedures governing the selection, evaluation, and award of design-build and construction management contracts as outlined in this section and those developed for competitive negotiation in § 500.00 et seq. of these regulations; and - (G) The head of Procurement Services shall issue a written RFP by posting electronically on the County website, and advertising in a newspaper of general circulation in the County at least ten (10) calendar days preceding the date set for the receipt of proposals and may post physically in a designated location.